jazerix/blockchain-exam/3-Bitcoin-incl-Mandatory-Assignment-1.md

   -  The rewards halves after the creation of every 210,000 blocks / roughly every 4 years.
 The first reward was 50 and the current reward is 6.25 BTC.
 - What is the block time?
   - Roughly 10 minutes.
 If the computation power of the network increases, the difficulty of finding a new block increases as well.
 This can happen from block to block based on the network protocol.
+- Which consensus algorithm does bitcoin utilise?
+  - Nakamoto consensus (longest chain wins)
+- How does a fork occur?
+  - A fork occurs when two (or more) blocks are found at roughly the same time and the miners disagree on what is the current one.
+This is due to the nature of a P2P network, where data is propagated throughout the network.
+- How does bitcoin prevent double-spending of coins?
+  - A nodes contains a list of UTXO (unspent transaction outputs) which can be combined into a balance for the node.
+A locking script is used for every outgoing transactions with a list of conditions which needs to hold before the coins can be spent.
+An unlocking script is placed on the input that satisfies the locking script.
+This means that the transaction only can be included in the block, if the node actually has the balance defined in the transaction.
 - What happens when a fork occurs?
   - Users will have to wait for more blocks to complete to confirm the longest chain.
 - What happens if a fork is abandoned?
   - It introduces latency, and transactions that were abandoned will be re-pooled.
+- Who pays the transaction fee?
+  - The fee will be subtracted from the amount sent, thus the sender will be paying.
+- Is bitcoin turing complete?
+  - No, bitcoin is unable to process anything that contains loops
+- Why is it essential that bitcoin ISN'T turing complete?
+  - It removes the risk of transactions running infinitely (halting problem)
+- What are the flow control statements in bitcoin script?
+  - NOP (does nothing), IF, NOTIF, ELSE, ENDIF, VERIFY (marks a transaction as valid or invalid) and RETURN.